 Millimeters – A Metric measure of distance used for small lengths.
 The abbreviation is mm.
 There are 1,000 mm in one meter.

-Network – the term commonly used in South Africa for Outdoor Network OOH Media Company.
+Network – A group or system of interconnected people or things.
+The term commonly used in South Africa for Outdoor Network OOH Media Company.

 Non-illuminated [Unit] – An out-of-home structure that has not been equipped with lighting for nighttime illumination of an advertising message.

 OHMSA – Out of Home Media South Africa (OHMSA) is the trade association for the out of home media industry in South Africa.